fbpx

 Generally, no.

-• The same role the employee had before the leave began; or
+• The same role they had before the leave began, or

-• A comparable role if the employee’s former position no longer exists.
+• A comparable role if their former position no longer exists.

 If an employee experiences significant changes to the terms of their employment, then they may be entitled to bring a claim for constructive dismissal.

-If the employee can connect the changes to their job duties to the fact that they took a leave then the employee may also be entitled to damages connected to a violation of their human rights.
+• Human Rights Violations: If the employee can link the changes in their job duties to the fact that they took leave, they may also be entitled to damages related to a violation of their human rights.

-Further, if an employee is concerned that their employer has not complied with the ESA, including by failing to return them to a position that is comparable to the role they held prior to the pregnancy and/or parental leave then they may be permitted to file a complaint with the Ministry of Labour.
+If there are concerns that the employer has not complied with the ESA, including by failing to return them to a comparable role, employees may file a complaint with the Ministry of Labour.

-If you believe your duties have been significantly impacted as a result of returning from pregnancy and/or parental leave, please contact Toronto employment lawyersSultan Lawyers at 416-214-5111 or via email to khayward@sultanlawyers.com.
+If you believe your duties have been significantly impacted as a result of returning from pregnancy and/or parental leave, please contact Toronto employment lawyersSultan Lawyers at 416-214-5111 or via submitting a contact form.

 Contact us today to schedule a consultation with us